 Studies show that almost 50% of an employee’s work hours are spent teaming up with colleagues towards a common business goal.
-That’s why one of your main goals is to streamline this process and achieve maximum efficiency by following up with these trending tips on optimizing internal communication.
+That’s why one of your main goals is to implemented collaboration best practices to streamline this process and achieve maximum efficiency by following up with these trending tips on optimizing internal communication.

-Now, as we look to the future, it’s clear that it will remain a crucial factor for achieving business goals and staying competitive.
+Now, as we look to the future, it’s clear that the elements of collaboration will remain a crucial factor for achieving business goals and staying competitive.
 From the latest team collaboration software to best practices, there are exciting new ways that can take your team to the next level.